openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 If the given package doesn't exist in npm registry, add `--access public` to `yarn publish` command.

-If the newly published version is lesser than the latest published version in terms of semver rules (e.g. hotfix release 1.0.2 for an older minor version stream 1.0.x), ensure the `latest` dist-tag still applies to the appropriate package version:
+If the newly published version comes before the latest published version in terms of semver rules (e.g. hotfix release 1.0.2 for an older minor version stream 1.0.x), ensure the `latest` dist-tag still applies to the appropriate package version: